faktorvier/f4-improvements/readme.txt

 6. WooCommerce improvements

 == Changelog ==

+= 1.5.0 =
+* Add option to disable scaling for big image sizes

 = 1.4.0 =
 * Add option to skip default plugins and themes on update